Online Bachelor of Science in Planning in Urban Planning

 Why earn an urban planning degree?

-Urban planning degree courses
+Urban and city planning courses

 PUP 301: Introduction to Urban Planning (L)